philarete173/artifactsmmo-client/README.md

 Game version: 1.0.0.
 Current season: Frozen Vows (#5), started 2025-12-01T00:00:00Z.
 ```

+When you select a character, the client prints the character stats and (if `Pillow` is installed) an ASCII rendering of the character's skin image, downloaded from `https://artifactsmmo.com/images/characters/{skin}.png`.

 Further interaction is realized by selecting the required menu item and transferring the necessary data for sending requests.
 The list of available actions depends on the type of location the character is currently in.